ramsesh18/ApiAutomation/README.md

 To run this project please make sure you have the following

-1)Java JDK 1.8 :-) - (Small tip if you dont have java installed: when you add JAVA_HOME as environmental variable, make sure you DON'T include "/bin" in JAVA_HOME, however you can add %JAVA_HOME%/bin in the classpath)
+1)Java JDK 1.8 :-) - (Small tip if you dont have java installed: when you add JAVA_HOME as environmental variable, make sure you DON'T include "/bin" in JAVA_HOME, however you can add %JAVA_HOME%/bin in the classpath).
-2) Eclipse Java EE IDE for Web Developers or Netbeans or any IDE installed in your computer
+2) Eclipse Java EE IDE for Web Developers or Netbeans or any IDE installed in your computer.
 3) Maven (3.3.x) installed and an entry has been added in the environment variable.
 To verify please open command prompt (As administrator) and run this mvn --version.
 If you see the version, then it has been installed properly.
 4) The pom.xml has all the required jars and those jars will be pulled from maven central repository (ofcourse you need an Internet connection :-))